Giuliano Cesarini, iuniore: Cardinal

-In the consistory of September 20, 1493, Pope Alexander VI created Cesarini a cardinal deacon.
+In the consistory of 20 September 1493, Pope Alexander VI created Cesarini a cardinal deacon.
 Cesarini received the red hat and the deaconry of Santi Sergio e Bacco on September 23, 1493.
 He lived in a palazzo in the Pigna region of the city of Rome, which had been reconstructed from several family houses by his great-uncle, Cardinal Giuliano Cesarini, seniore.

 King Charles VIII of France, who was on his way to Naples, entered Rome with his army on 31 December 1494.
 Cardinals Colonna, Savelli, Peraudi, de la Grolaie, Sanseverino, Lunati, and della Rovere were with him.
 The king was met privately ahead of time by Johann Burchard, the papal Master of Ceremonies, who briefed the King on protocol, but Charles wanted a quiet entry without pomp.
-Cardinal Sforza came out to meet the King, and at the Milvian Bridge (Ponte Mollo) he was greeted by Cardinal Cibò.
-On January 2, 1495, the King received all of the cardinals at the Palazzo San Marco, where he was lodged, with the exception of Carafa and Orsini, who were in attendance upon the Pope.
-The King received them coldly, without the customary honors.
+Cardinal Sforza came out to meet the King, and at the Milvian Bridge (Ponte Mollo), he was greeted by Cardinal Cibò.
+On 2 January 1495, the King received all of the cardinals at the Palazzo San Marco, where he was lodged, with the exception of Carafa and Orsini, who were in attendance upon the Pope.
+The King received them coldly, without the customary honours.
 Cesarini visited Charles after dinner and was admitted by the Duke of Albany, and he and the king walked up and down together.
 It is possible that he was carrying a private message from Alexander.
-On May 27, 1495, Cesarini and nineteen other cardinals accompanied the Pope to Civitavecchia, then Orvieto, and then Perugia, in order to avoid problems that might arise from the further visit to Rome by Charles, now on the return journey from his war against Naples.
-The Curia returned to Rome with Alexander on June 27, 1495.
+On 27 May 1495, Cesarini and nineteen other cardinals accompanied the Pope to Civitavecchia, then Orvieto, and then Perugia, in order to avoid problems that might arise from the further visit to Rome by Charles, now on the return journey from his war against Naples.
+The Curia returned to Rome with Alexander on 27 June 1495.